Accelerator and Brake: Dynamic Persuasion with Dead Ends: Introduction

-Perhaps \cite{koh2024attention} is the only work, aside from ours, that addresses a scenario where the time-risk attitudes are not globally comparable; in particular, they characterize the optimal information policy for the case when the principal's payoff function is more ``S-shaped'' than the agent's cost function.
+Perhaps \cite{koh2024attention} is the only work, aside from ours, that addresses a scenario where the time-risk attitudes are not globally comparable; in particular, they characterize the optimal information policy for the case when the principal's payoff function is more \emph{S-shaped} than the agent's cost function.
 Nevertheless, their analysis still depends on the relative curvature of the principal's payoff function.
-This dependency highlights the value of our point-wise Arrow–Pratt measure in identifying the optimal disclosure pattern in dynamic motivation subproblems.\ft{\cite{koh2024attention} and \cite{koh2024persuasion} also emphasize the importance of dynamic commitment power and prove the interesting result that, in their settings, such an ability is unnecessary.
-However, our discussion in Section \ref{section.commitment} shows that this result cannot be extended to our setting.}
+This dependency highlights the value of our point-wise Arrow–Pratt measure in identifying the optimal disclosure pattern in dynamic motivation subproblems.\ft{\cite{koh2024attention} and \cite{koh2024persuasion} also emphasize the importance of dynamic commitment power and show that, in their settings, such an ability is unnecessary.
+However, as our discussion in Section \ref{section.commitment} demonstrates, this observation does not apply to our setting.}